With a brushing experience similar to that of a manual toothbrush, there isn’t much not to like here.

 In some ways, then, the ‘100% recyclable’ tag could be overstated, but we don’t want to take away from a progressive model (reduce the disposal of toothbrush handles, and recycle the brush heads as best possible) in an industry that currently lacks similar options.

-For the most part of this review, I am looking at and commenting on the Boie 2.0 the newest version of their brush.
+For the most part of this review, I am looking at and commenting on the Boie 2.0 the newest version of their brush, also known as the Original Boie toothbrush.
 However, I will make reference to and highlight the differences with version 1.0.

 In summary, the key differences are: